 4. Encourage Constant Communication

-There are various team communication tools that are available for virtual workers including Asana and Trello.
+There are various team communication tools and other useful apps that are available for virtual workers including Asana, and Trello.

 You can also use tools such as Basecamp to manage your project effectively.